Suited gents? Check! Grooming tips? Check! Men styling session? Check!

 The event is quickly halfway through and then on to the next speakers!

-After Andrew’s Q&A, we were introduced to the founder of the Australian based Pacifico Optical, Alain Guglielmino.
+After Andrew’s Q&A, we were introduced to the founder of the Australian-based Pacifico Optical, Alain Guglielmino.
 He wasn’t on stage for long but he gave us a brief introduction on how the brand was born and how him and his friend (the two founders) strive to create the “perfect” pair of shades.
 I found it pretty cool to know that there’s a Bondi brand out there that makes these simple, yet quality designs.
 So, in case you need a pair of shades, you know where to go!
 It’s true what they say: the Swiss have their watches, the Italians have their Leather Goods and the Australians have their sunnies!

 Carl, the main representative for AustralAsia of Older Angler, was then introduced to the stage!
-I’m not bias here but, for those who didn’t know, Florence is the OG of Italian leather and his brand truly represents what really means to have a quality yet timeless piece.
+I’m not biased here but, for those who didn’t know, Florence is the OG of Italian leather and his brand truly represents what really means to have a quality yet timeless piece.
 When he and his wife went to Italy, they got immediately hooked by the quality of the brand; after trying to repair a fault in his bag, he got to know the owner a bit better and he thought “you know what?
 I want to work for you in Australia”.
 Alongside the other vendors, he showcased some of his styles but what I loved about his pieces was the patina; that patina will keep getting better and better with time.

-The last speaker of the Seminar was mr. James Seaford, founder of Trimly, a website that specialises in Shoe care and Shoe Trees.
+The last speaker of the Seminar was Mr. James Seaford, founder of Trimly, a website that specialises in Shoe care and Shoe Trees.
 He explained how shoes project the image that we give the people we meet, especially for the first time.
 I also went through the importance of investing in a good quality shoe, particularly for Goodyear Welted Shoes.
 I totally agree with his view on quality footwear.
-I still remember my grandpa saying: “the first thing people will notice of you are the shoes”.
-Alongside his fellow friends Ringo Mok and Ben Atkinson, he showcased their brand The Thomas George Collection, which are definitely a good bang for the buck when it comes to quality shoes.
+I still remember my grandpa saying: “the first thing people will notice of you, are the shoes”.
+Alongside his fellow friends Ringo Mok and Ben Atkinson, he showcased their brand The Thomas George Collection, which is definitely a good bang for the buck when it comes to quality shoes.
 The penny loafers, in particular, caught my eye and I’ll surely be looking to purchase a pair in the future.

-At the conclusion of the Seminar, some of the gents in the crowd were also given goodies bag, which included items from Swanky Socks, Trimly, John Miles Shirt, Mojo Hair, Truefitt & Hill and Pacifico Optical.
+At the conclusion of the Seminar, some of the gents in the crowd were also given goodies bags, which included items from Swanky Socks, Trimly, John Miles Shirt, Mojo Hair, Truefitt & Hill and Pacifico Optical.
 It was absolutely great to top it off!

 Overall, the Dappertude Seminar 2019 was a huge success.
 Starting with the staff at the bar, everything was chosen in the detail and the event was organised wonderfully.
-It was great to connect with likeminded individuals who shared the same passion for menswear.
+It was great to connect with like-minded individuals who shared the same passion for menswear.